-Entertainment Music The Top 10 Hip-Hop Songs That Sampled Isaac Hayes Share PINTEREST Email Print Music Rap & Hip Hop Top Picks Basics Rock Music Pop Music Alternative Music Classical Music Country Music Folk Music Rhythm & Blues World Music Punk Music Heavy Metal Jazz Latin Music Oldies Learn More By Henry Adaso Henry Adaso has written about hip-hop since 2005 and founded the award-winning blog The Rap Up.
-He has written for "Vibe," MTV, Rap Rehab, and more. our editorial process Henry Adaso Updated March 23, 2019 Chuck D once described Isaac Hayes as his "musical godfather."
+Entertainment Music The Top 10 Hip-Hop Songs That Sampled Isaac Hayes Share PINTEREST Email Print Music Rap & Hip Hop Top Picks Basics Rock Music Pop Music Alternative Music Classical Music Country Music Folk Music Rhythm & Blues World Music Punk Music Heavy Metal Jazz Latin Music Oldies Learn More By Henry Adaso Henry Adaso Henry Adaso has written about hip-hop since 2005 and founded the award-winning blog The Rap Up.
+He has written for "Vibe," MTV, Rap Rehab, and more.
+Learn about our Editorial Process Updated on 03/23/19 Chuck D once described Isaac Hayes as his "musical godfather."
 The rest of us, well, we know him as a music icon—one of those visionaries that come along once in a generation.
 Hayes' influence on hip-hop throughout the 1980s and 1990s was undeniable.
 Along with redefining soul and R&B, he laid down the building blocks for great rap songs by the likes of Dr. Dre, Jay Z, and Public Enemy.
 From relentlessly funky hits to buttery smooth vocals, here are 10 great hip-hop songs that sampled the late great Isaac Hayes.
 10 of 10 GangStarr - "B.I.
 Vs. Friendship" (feat.
 M.O.P.)
 7 Grand Records Isaac Hayes - "Come Live with Me" DJ Premier's knack for sampling lush soul or jazz templates is evident on this GangStarr firecracker from Moment of Truth.
 This is a lively glimpse into Premier's production wizardry.
 09 of 10 Eric B & Rakim - "Keep the Beat" MCA Records Sample: Isaac Hayes - "Joy" "Joy" is one of Hayes' most sampled works.
 Like Eric B & Rakim, the likes of Massive Attack and TLC have also relied on this soulful gem as a source of inspiration for their own hits.
 "Keep the Beat" appears on Eric B & Rakim's fourth and final album, Don't Sweat the Technique.
 08 of 10 DJ Quik - "Born and Raised" Ruthless Records "Born and Raised" was one of the singles off Quik's 1991 opus, Quik is the Name.
 Quik, a veteran hip-hop producer, retained the electrifying rhythms on "Hyperbolicsyllabicsesquedalymistic" and added some fat drum kicks to the mix.
 07 of 10 Wu-Tang Clan - "I Can't Go to Sleep" Columbia records Sample: Isaac Hayes - "Walk on By" We could easily fill this list with songs that sampled Isaac Hayes' "Walk on By" and still come up with a ton of goodness.
 This gem from Wu's overlooked 2000 album, The W, finds RZA astutely recapturing the magic of "Walk on By."
 And yes, that's Isaac Hayes on the chorus.
 06 of 10 Dr. Dre - "Stranded on Death Row" Death Row You probably can't tell from the songs he produced on 50 Cent's Curtis, but Dr. Dre used to be a '70s soul junkie.
 Dre tapped some of the killer samples on "Stranded on Death Row" from the live version of "Do Your Thing."
 05 of 10 Public Enemy - "Black Steel in the Hour of Chaos" Def Jam Records Sample: Isaac Hayes - "Hyperbolicsyllabicsesquedalymistic" Chuck D fondly refers to Isaac Hayes as his "musical godfather," a mentor who taught him about songwriting and the music business.
 So, it's no surprise that Public Enemy sampled Hayes on this hip-hop gem.
 Chuck D also teamed up with Hayes on his 1995 album, Branded.
 04 of 10 Jay Z - "Can I Live" Roc-a-fella Records Sample: Isaac Hayes - "The Look of Love" "Can I Live" is one of Jay Z's all-time best songs and a highlight from Reasonable Doubt.
 This remarkably poignant track has Hayes' fingerprints all over its DNA, thanks to "The Look of Love."
 03 of 10 2Pac - "Me Against the World" Death Row Sample: Isaac Hayes - "Walk on By" Tupac Shakur was a huge fan of Black Moses.
 He sampled Mr. Hayes on more than one occasion throughout his recording career.
 In addition to "Inside My Love" by Minnie Riperton, the backdrop for "Me Against the World" was largely borrowed from Hayes' unmistakable classic "Walk on By."
 02 of 10 Notorious B.I.G. - "Warning" Bad Boy/Arista Records Sample: Isaac Hayes - "Walk on By" Biggie's 1993 hit "Warning" famously turned this laid-back jazz gem on its head, transforming it into a gritty story about a heist gone-awry.
 It remains one of the best songs Biggie recorded in his lifetime.
 01 of 10 Geto Boys - "Mind Playing Tricks" Rap-A-Lot Records Sample: Isaac Hayes - "Hung up on My Baby" "Mind Playing Tricks" is widely respected as one of the greatest hip-hop songs in history.
 It's also one of the spookiest rap songs ever.
 It's a memorable song, in large part to its lineage to the emotional energy of Hayes' "Hung up on My Baby."